Concept -- An Evaluation Protocol on Conversational Recommender Systems with System-centric and User-centric Factors: Conclusion

 \section{Conclusion}

 We regard CRS as a social issue, instead of just a technical problem, considering its major goal of persuading users to accept the recommendations.
 Hence, we revisit current evaluation protocols and pioneer works to provide a comprehensive survey on understanding the impact of CRS’s characteristics in terms of both pros and cons.
 We then come up with a new evaluation protocol-- \textsc{Concept}, which considers both system- and user-centric factors for addressing personalized user needs in particular, with the hope of enhancing user experience in CRS.
 Such factors include three key characteristics, which are further divided into six primary abilities.
 In addition, we suggest that even enhanced by "omnipotent" LLMs, CRS lacks practical usability.
 We pinpoint several significant limitations of current CRS models, including the incapacity to express itself sincerely, a lack of identity-awareness, low reliability towards contextual nuance, and poor coordination for diverse users.
-However, our current work does not evaluate the attribute-based CRS \cite{lei2020conversational}, as this type of research often ignores the ability to engage in smooth conversations and instead focuses solely on accurately providing recommendations to users within minimal conversation turns.
-In this case, evaluating attribute-based CRS models seems unfair.
-To sum up, through \textsc{Concept}, we aim for providing CRS developers and practitioners with a guidance to draw meaning insights from our inclusive and fine-grained evaluation directions.
+With \textsc{Concept}, we provide an overview for researchers as a reference guidance for evaluating CRS and laying the foundation for CRS enhancement.